Psychologist Dr. Jason Kilmer describes Brief Intervention Techniques. He’s an expert on how and why they work. David Hanson interviews Dr. Kilmer..

 Specifically, what does the technique do?

 Motivational Interviewing is a non-judgmental, non-confrontational approach.
 It works in a range of ways.
-It’s largely through providing objective feedback based on information provided by an individual.
+It’s largely through providing objective feedback based on facts provided by an individual.
 It increases a person’s awareness of the risks faced as a result of the person’s level of alcohol use.

 This helps people identify discrepancies between how they see themselves and how may actually be.
-The strategy prompts people to think about their consumption and what might be gained through change.
+The strategy prompts people to think about their consumption.
+And what might be gained through change.

 Other Brief Intervention Techniques?